![]() |

 Hi!

-I applaud you for thinking ahead of your future cats safety and lifestyle.
-So, here is your answer:
+It's great that you ask this!
+I applaud you for thinking ahead of your future cat's safety and lifestyle.
+So, here is your answer regarding Maine Coon cats going outside:

-Your Maine Coon Cat does not need to go outside.
+Your Maine Coon Cat does not need to go outdoors.
 On the contrary, he will live a longer, healthier live in the house with you.
-Nearly all veterinarians and Maine Coon cat breeders are taking this position, too!

 It's a myth that these cats (though they are robust!) are more "wild" or "hunters" etc, and need to go outdoors due to their breed being big and evolving outdoors many generations ago.